BeautifulInsitesInc/ytranscribe/README.md

 ## Possible Future Development Ideas
 ----
 * Automatically scrape the youtube transcription from URL using Beautiful Soup library
-* Use a library like nltk to cleanup the grammar, and formate into paragraphs.
+* Use a library like nltk to cleanup the grammar, and format into paragraphs.